 Musk is securing our future as a multiplanetary species.
 He’s the driving force behind a mission to Mars that will see humans living permanently on the red planet.
 Some 80,000 of us, in fact, by the year 2040.
 Not only will we thrive in Martian cities, but we’ll bootstrap our way to the stars, outliving extinction level events that nature throws at the rest of humanity on Earth (self-destruction included).

-The story of Elon Musk is extraordinary.
-His companies have made leaps in design and engineering that have remade entire industries, from self-driving electric cars, to solar roof tiles, to reusable space rockets.
-His projects are so ambitious they sound like the ravings of a lunatic to the uninitiated, but to those of us who follow Musk’s story, each new development is a ray of hope for humanity.
+Musk’s story is an extraordinary one.
+His companies have made leaps in design and engineering that have remade entire industries, from online banking, to self-driving electric cars, to solar roof tiles, to reusable space rockets.
+At the outset, many of Musk’s ideas sound like the ravings of a lunatic.
+And that’s because he’s a visionary; society can’t see through the fog.
+But what’s equally powerful is to witness him pulling it all off in the face of adversity.
+Add it all together and Elon Musk is a ray of hope for humanity.

 Elon Musk in Childhood